nezasa/iso8601-js-period/README.md

 -   ```['years', 'months', 'days', 'hours', 'minutes', 'seconds']```

-The English versions as shown above are the default in case nothing is defined and thus hard-coded in the library.
+The English versions as shown above represent the default, thus the English unit names are used if unitNames and unitNamesPlural remain ```undefined```.

 ## Sample code